-Isabella Cruz-Chong is a visual and interactive designer, conceptual artist, , educator, researcher and creative technologist.
+Isabella Cruz-Chong (b.
+1989) is a Brooklyn-based interdisciplinary artist, interactive designer, educator and creative technologist.
 In essence, Isabella’s practice comes from her experience growing up crossing the international border between Tijuana, Mexico and San Diego, California.
-Through her design, artwork and teaching, she looks for ways to foster self-awareness and blur lines between divisive perspectives.
-She often uses visual and interactive design, physical computing, programming, sound, and photography.
+Through her artwork, design and teaching, she looks for ways to foster self-awareness and blur lines between divisive perspectives.
+She often works across mixed media, sound, physical computing and photography.

-She currently works as a freelance designer for the startup Canary and teaches at Parsons School of Design.
 Isabella has been featured in a range of exhibitions including Memorial Union Gallery in Fargo, ND; Botox Temple Street in Hong Kong; Rabbithole Projects in Brooklyn, NY; Smack Mellon in Brooklyn, NY; SXSX 2015 in Austin, TX; Sullivan Galleries in Chicago, IL and Hospital Gregorio Marañon in Madrid, ES.
-Most recently, Isabella was highlighted in Art F City (2016) and was part of the panel discussion, “Community Practices: Art and Intervention” at Smack Mellon, Brooklyn (2016).
-She received her MFA in Design and Technology at Parsons School of Design and her BFA from the School of the Art Institute of Chicago.
+Isabella has been highlighted in Art F City (2016) and was part of the panel discussion, “Community Practices: Art and Intervention” at Smack Mellon, Brooklyn (2016).
+She received an MFA from Parsons School of Design and a BFA from the School of the Art Institute of Chicago.
 She is a current resident at Smack Mellon and a teacher at Parsons School of Design.